telerik/kendo-ui-core/docs/controls/data-management/grid/adaptive.md

 ## Add to Mobile

 The mobile pane in which the adaptive Grid is placed will not automatically expand in height.
-To add an adaptive Grid to a kendo UI mobile aplication, set the `stretch` configuration of the respective view to `true`, or explicitly define the height of the widget.
+To add an adaptive Grid to a kendo UI mobile application, set the `stretch` configuration of the respective view to `true`, or explicitly define the height of the widget.

 ### Apply Options: stretch